 Here are the specs:

 Joseph P. Riley Park (aka The Joe) is located at 360 Fishburne Street in Charleston.
-It’s a pleasant drive from all our beach house rentals Charleston SC.
 There is ample parking in adjacent lots.

 your Isle of Palms vacation blogger

-A couple super summer series are cranking up again for the season near our SC vacation rentals.
+A couple super summer series are cranking up again for the season near Charleston’s beaches.

-They’re family fun for all ages staying in your Charleston beach house.
-They also take place in the middle of the week (Tuesdays and Wednesdays), smack dab in the middle of your week in one of our Isle of Palms luxury rentals.
+They’re family fun for all ages.
+They also take place in the middle of the week (Tuesdays and Wednesdays), smack dab in the middle of your vacation week.

-If you’ll be staying in one of our SC vacation rentals during the month of June, there’s a fun concert series kicking off tonight, in one of the Lowcountry’s best parks.
+If you’ll be staying here during the month of June, there’s a fun concert series kicking off tonight, in one of the Lowcountry’s best parks.

 I’ve said it before, and I’ll likely say it again.
 To me, one of the signs of a great place to live – or visit – is the quality of local parks.
 There is no doubt that Charleston, and the Lowcountry in general, is blessed with some of the nicest ones anywhere.

-The Charleston County park system is thriving and operates terrific ones around the area.
-These include beach parks on the IOP, super close to all our Isle of Palms vacation rentals, as well as on Kiawah (Beachwalker) and Folly, not too far from our beach rentals Charleston.
+The Charleston County Parks system is thriving and operates terrific ones around the area.
+These include beach parks on the IOP, super close to all our Isle of Palms luxury rentals, as well as on Kiawah (Beachwalker) and Folly.
 Palmetto Island County Park in Mount Pleasant is a great place to take your kids (cool playground and water park) or dog (terrific off-leash dog agility park), or to rent a bike or a paddleboat.
-It’s convenient to all our rental homes South Carolina.
 Just head over the IOP Connector, pass Boone Hall Plantation, cross the creek and turn right.

 Well, one of the most popular relatively new area parks is the Memorial Waterfront Park in Mount Pleasant.
 It’s located under the Ravenel Bridge and includes a 1,250-foot pier that offers great views and fishing, to boot.